RULES FOR CHILDREN’S BEHAVIOR

 - Pick up after yourself.

-- Do not climb on the bookshelves, furniture, or pool tables.
+- Do not climb on the bookshelves or furniture.
 Parents and caretakers, please do not let children sit on top of the shelves as this is very dangerous.

 - Please do not move furniture, stepstools, etc.